 6. The chair of final judges and chair of shortlisters will work closely together to make sure that there is cohesion between the two stages.
 The chair of shortlisters will be on the final judging panel.

 7. Although they may write or co-author a paper, no juror on the final judging panel may present a paper or be in the room when it is being discussed.

-8. The allocation of marks at each stage is - maximum of 50 marks available at each stage – and will be made according to the following four judging criteria:
+8. There is a maximum of 50 marks available at each stage.
+Allocation of marks at each stage will be made according to the following four judging criteria:

-How compelling is the story i.e. how effectively have you presented the idea (written case / presentation)?
+How compelling is the story i.e. how effectively have you expressed the overall thinking and idea (written case)?
 20 marks

-How interesting is the strategic idea at the heart of the paper?
-And how well is it linked to the work?)
+How powerful is the strategic idea at the heart of the paper?
+And how well is it linked to the work?
 20 marks

 How much do I wish I’d done it?
 (The jealousy factor) 5 marks

 How ‘useful’ is the case/the learning, and/or could it be reapplied?
 5 marks

 Does the story stand up to scrutiny?
 20 marks